RosettaCommons/documentation/rosetta_basics/scoring/Scorefunction-History.md

 * **Talaris14** is an error-correction of Talaris13 - the weights are (ANDREW FILL THIS IN) (_I think energies were too small/large relative to the Monte Carlo temperatures, so all terms were rescaled to correct temperature.
 One energy term was fixed to a new weight as a mistake correction.)_

+* A new beta score function is currently under development and is documented [[here|Overview of Seattle Group energy function optimization project]].

 ##See Also

 * [[Scoring explained]]